I-Al-Istannen/Bukkit-Command-System/README.md

 This means, you can have two versions of one command, each in their own class, but one for players and one (possibly also taking a location) for the console.

 The other main thing are subcommands.
 You can have "test" and two children "crash" and "dummy".
 Each of them is quite complex, which makes a if clause on the first argument quite messy.
-With this system, you register "crash" and "dummy" as children of "test", and they will be availlable for tabcompletion and can also be executed just like test.
+With this system, you register "crash" and "dummy" as children of "test", and they will be available for tabcompletion and can also be executed just like test.
 They will be passed the correct arguments too.
 So "/basecommand test dummy hey" will execute "dummy" with the arguments "hey" and "/basecommand test crash" will just execute "crash".

 Another thing is the help command.
 How would you do that?
 Well, the default implementation of the CommandListener thinks of that.
 You can add the "@HelpCommandNode" annotation to a CommandNode class, and it will be used as the main help command, if no valid command was detected.
 This happens for example, when the user just writes the baseCommand, without any additional parameters.